Linda Shirley May Thompson

 Men as caring, as hard working, as passionate and as generous as he is are rare these days and I am sure we have his Mother and Father to thank for that.
 We are always here for you, my friend.

-Leo & Betty Lambert
+Posted by Leo & Betty Lambert on

 To Tom, Greg, and all of your family: